-If you witness an incident which you believe constitutes abuse or harm to a student/s you must take immediate action to protect the safety of the student/s.
-Where there is immediate risk to the health or safety of the student/s:
+If you witness an incident that you believe constitutes abuse or harm to a student (or students), you must take immediate action to protect the safety and well-being of the student(s) involved.
+This applies to both physical and online incidents, in line with Standard 8 of the Child Safe Standards on providing safe physical and online environments.

+In the event of immediate risk to the health or safety of the student(s):